xudeng22/sc_sncn_ethercat_drive/examples/app_demo_master_ethercat_tuning/doc/index.rst

   - ``ps[number]``: start a position step command.
 For example ``ps1000`` will move to 1000 then to -1000 then to 0.
 The motor need to be in 0 position before sending this command.
   - ``psp[number]``: start a position step command with profile. same as ps but with profiler.
   - ``v[number]``: set a velocity command. the velocity controller needs to be enabled first.
   - ``ep[number]``: enable position control.
 The value is to set the position control mode.
-1 is for simple PID, 2 for velocity cascaded, and 3 for Non linear.
+1 is for simple PID, 2 for velocity cascaded, and 3 for limited torque position controller.
 The modes don't use the same parameters so check if the parameters are for the right mode before enabling.
   - ``ev1``: enable velocity control.
   - ``et1``: enable torque control.
   - ``e``: and any command starting with e like ep, ev, et will disable the motorcontrol.
 It's the same as the command [enter].